 The Apple Magic Mouse 2 is a poor wireless mouse for mixed use.
-Its compact design is good for traveling, though it means that it can only be used with fingertip grip, which may not be great for everyone.
-It has great build quality, though unfortunately the sensor has very limited performance, and many people may not like the speed and fluidity of the cursor as it moves across the screen.
-It also has high wireless click latency, meaning you may notice a delay from when you click the button on the mouse, and it activates on screen.
-The tactile, touch controls are easy-to-use, and it recognizes many different gestures, but these are only natively supported on macOS; the Magic Mouse works on Windows but you only get a left and right button click.
+Its compact design is good for traveling, though it means you can only use it with a fingertip grip, which may not be great for everyone.
+It has great build quality, though unfortunately, the sensor has very limited performance, and many people may not like the speed and fluidity of the cursor as it moves across the screen.
+It also has terrible click latency, which means you may notice a minor delay between when you click your mouse button and when the resulting click result appears on your screen.
+The tactile touch controls are easy-to-use, and the mouse recognizes many different gestures, but these are only natively supported on macOS; the Magic Mouse works on Windows, but you only get a left and right button click.

-The Magic Mouse is a decent mouse for office or multimedia use.
+The Apple Magic Mouse is a decent mouse for office or multimedia use.
 While it has middling ergonomics and will likely get uncomfortable during long work sessions, it has a good premium and well-built design that should be durable enough for office.
-Due to its design, it can only be used with fingertip grip, however, and its lack of programmable buttons will likely bother media creators as well.
+Due to its design, you can only use it with a fingertip grip, and its lack of programmable buttons will likely bother media creators as well.

-The Apple Magic Mouse 2 is a terrible mouse for MMO games.
-It has no programmable buttons, middling ergonomics, and bad click latency.
+The Apple Magic Mouse 2 is a bad mouse for MMO games.
+It has no programmable buttons, middling ergonomics, and awful click latency.
 Even for casual gaming, this mouse isn't recommended.
-It's also worth noting that due to its design, it can only be used with fingertip grip, which may get uncomfortable for longer gaming sessions.
+It's also worth noting that due to its design, you can only use it with a fingertip grip, which may get uncomfortable for longer gaming sessions.

 The Apple Magic Mouse 2 is extremely compact and slim, great for carrying with you.

 The Apple Magic Mouse 2 has great build quality.
 It appears well-built, made of aluminum and acrylic.
 The feet on the bottom are well-made and solid, but they don't slide very well when used on a mouse pad.